-Aristides de Sousa Mendes was the Consul General of Portugal in Bordeaux, France.
+Aristides de Sousa Mendes was consul general of Portugal in Bordeaux.

-October 1966 Yad Vashem recognised Aristides de Sousa Mendes as a Righteous Among the Nations.
-On 19 October 2021 he entered the National Pantheon of Portugal "Panteao Nacional".
+In 1966 Yad Vashem recognized Aristides de Sousa Mendes as a Righteous Among the Nations.